 Alan Van Kramer began his career in 1986 as a volunteer firefighter with Harpersfield Volunteer Fire Department.
 He earned his Firefighter II certification in 1988, joining Madison Fire District part-time.
 In 1996, he added a Paramedic certification and was among the first full-time hires in 1998.

-A cutting-edge innovator, he brought life experience to the fire service and was adaptable to any situation.
+A meticulous leader and cutting-edge innovator, he brought life experience to the fire service and was adaptable to any situation.
 With self-motivated integrity, his philosophy was “Do it right the first time.”
 A strategic thinker steps ahead of everyone at complex calls, he could identify a comprehensive plan of attack based upon a strategic operation.
 He was a Renaissance man with beyond-the-book knowledge of building construction and practical knowledge of how things work.
 Alan’s talent was information technology, pager, radio communication, and mapping software.
 He oversaw the 800-radio system, developing communication improvements.
 His electronic genius developed a simulcast on low band radios, alerting firemen to respond from home.
-Alan retired after 35 years of service.
+Alan retired after 35 years of selfless and dedicated service.

 He greeted his crew with, “Hi, happy good day!”
 Compared to the Energizer Bunny, he worked late nights, earning the nickname “Batman.”
 Expertly utilizing human resources, he encouraged his crew to expand their knowledge, assisted them in achieving and exceeding goals, and had their best interest at heart.